Gorgion/CarPark/README.md

-###Final Description ###
+###Final description ###

 A company allows a rental of their cars to employees.
 The company employees can apply for a rental of a car.
 A manager of the company evaluates the request and allows or cancels the rental.
-The rental is applied to a given date and can be canceled until is marked as pending (pozn.: nebo spíš approved?).
-The system offers a list of available cars for rent and also allows it's users to make a reservation of specific car.
+The rental is applied to a given date and can be canceled until is marked as active.
+The system offers a list of available cars for rent and also allows it's users to make a reservation of a specific car.
+Users and cars can be added, edited or removed only by administrator of the company.

 ### Preliminary description ###